 Trinity United Methodist Church, Durham, N.C.

-Viewing of documentary Wounds of Waziristan, and discussion with documentarian Madiha Tahir, sponsored by the Board of Church and Society, the North Carolina Conference of the United Methodist Church, and the Duke Human Rights Center.
+Viewing of documentary Wounds of Waziristan, and discussion with documentarian Madiha Tahir, sponsored by the Board of Church and Society, the North Carolina Conference of the United Methodist Church, and the Duke Human Rights Center at the Franklin Humanities Institute.
 All are welcome.
 A light lunch will be served.

 Friday, Oct.
 20